wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/2-create-custom-teams-personal-tab.md

 ![Screenshot of a console and creating a custom Microsoft Teams app](../media/02-07.png)

 To create a Node.js-based project, use the Microsoft Teams Yeoman Generator.
 After you answer multiple questions related to the project you want to create, the generator creates the scaffolding for your project.
-This option requires git, Node.js, NPM, and a text editor such as Visual Studio Code.
+This option requires Git, Node.js, NPM, and a text editor such as Visual Studio Code.

 ![Screenshot of Visual Studio and creating a custom Microsoft Teams app](../media/02-08.png)

 To create a .NET-based project, use tooling provided in Visual Studio 2017 or later.
 Similar to the Node.js option, after you select the project type and answer multiple questions, Visual Studio generates the scaffolding for your project.
-This option requires only git and Visual Studio.
+This option requires only Git and Visual Studio.

 ### Get context within Teams tabs